forester2k/forester2k/README.md

 - 👋 Hi, I’m @forester2k
 - 👀 I’m interested in the study of programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Golang and a little Python

 <!---
 - 💞️ I’m looking to collaborate on ...